100thCoin/AccuracyCoin/README.md

   3: The Y Register should be $00 at power on.
   4: The Stack Pointer should be $FD at power on.
   5: The Interrupt Flag should be set at power on.

+### Unofficial Instructions
+  (removed because this test no longer needs to exist.
+I have individual tests for every non-NOP unofficial opcode.)
+  1: Does "SLO Absolute" do vaguely what's expected of it?
+  2: Does "ANC Immediate" do vaguely what's expected of it?
+  3: Does "RLA Absolute" do vaguely what's expected of it?
+  4: Does "SRE Absolute" do vaguely what's expected of it?
+  5: Does "ASR Immediate" do vaguely what's expected of it?
+  6: Does "RRA Absolute" do vaguely what's expected of it?
+  7: Does "ARR Immediate" do vaguely what's expected of it?
+  8: Does "SAX Absolute" do vaguely what's expected of it?
+  9: Does "ANE Immediate" do vaguely what's expected of it?
+  A: Does "SHA Absolute, Y" do vaguely what's expected of it?
+  B: Does "SHX Absolute, Y" do vaguely what's expected of it?
+  C: Does "SHY Absolute, X" do vaguely what's expected of it?
+  D: Does "SHS Absolute, Y" do vaguely what's expected of it?
+  E: Does "SHA (Indirect) Y" do vaguely what's expected of it?
+  F: Does "LAX Absolute" do vaguely what's expected of it?
+  G: Does "LXA Immediate" do vaguely what's expected of it?
+  H: Does "LAE Absolute, Y" do vaguely what's expected of it?
+  I: Does "DCP Absolute" do vaguely what's expected of it?
+  J: Does "AXS Immediate" do vaguely what's expected of it?
+  K: Does "ISC Absolute" do vaguely what's expected of it?